rinshankaihou/refinedc/ANNOTATIONS.md

   | "(" <tupe_expr> ")"
 ```

-Pointer types are built-in type constructors related to ownership.
+Note that type names include type constructors related to ownership.
 There are
 three forms of pointer types:
  - owned pointers (of the form `&own<T>`),
  - shared pointers (of the form `&shr<T>`),